AyloSrd/evento-react/README.md

 }
 ```
 ## Typing with TypeScript
-In order to benefit from TypeScript Intellisense and error checking, you have to declare the event handlers in the component props.
-For instance, if you dispatch a `'jump'` event, your props should look something like this :
+In order to benefit from TypeScript Intellisense and error checking, you have to declare the Event handlers in the component props.
+For instance, if you dispatch a `'jump'` Event, your props should look something like this :
 ```tsx
 type LuigiProps = {
   onJump: () => void,